Research Enhancement Program

 College Research Enhancement Committees

-The Office of Sponsored Programs
+The Office of Research and Sponsored Programs

 A representative of the Office of Research and Sponsored Programs serves as an ex officio member of the University Research Enhancement Committee to provide procedural guidelines and information as requested by the committee.
 Final determination and apportionment of funds is made by the Senate, upon the recommendation of the University Research Enhancement Committee, and notification of the results comes from the Office of Research and Sponsored Programs.